 GDP (PPP): $3.17 trillion

-The United Kingdom has one of the world's most globalised economies and international trade plays an important role in the economy.
-The services sector contributes to around 80% of overall GDP, with a particular focus on banking and finance, as the UK is the world's second-largest financial centre, after New York.
+The UK currently has one of the most globalised economies in which international trade plays an important role.
+The services and goods sector contributes to around 80% of overall GDP, focusing on banking and finance, as the UK is the world's second-largest financial centre, after New York.

-Following closely behind as having some of the largest economies are India, France, Italy, Canada, South Korea, and Latin America.
+Following closely behind some of the largest economies are India, France, Italy, Canada, South Korea, and Latin America.